ross-dev75/ansible-labs/README.md

-# Ansible Network Automation Lab
+# Ansible Network Automation Lab Basics using WSL and Docker

 This repository contains a personal lab environment for learning and practicing Ansible and network automation concepts.